Oahu, Hawaii Hiking – A Trip Report

 After Cape Canaveral we motored down a lengthy stretch to Key West.
 We started early from the town of Cocoa Beach and factored in some short stops in order to experience the storied sunset at Mallory Square in Key West on time.

 Whenever we visit new places we tend to absorb it from a potential resident’s angle by planning detours into the residential areas, university campus and/or downtown areas.
-Both Fort Lauderdale and the Cocoa Beach area fell shy on this count though ‘twixt the two the town of Cocoa Beach fared better.
-Also, it is obvious that Florida’s economy is geared more towards the older generation than it is for the youth explaining why away from Florida we mostly encounter people who seem either extremely happy to have exited the Sunshine State or impatiently waiting to retire there.
+Both Fort Lauderdale and Cocoa Beach areas fell shy on this count though ‘twixt the two the town of Cocoa Beach fared better.
+Also, it is obvious that Florida’s economy is geared more towards the older generation than it is to the youth - explains why so many of the younger folks choose to leave the Sunshine State while the older folks yearn to retire there.
 The climate and the housing prices are definitely appealing to Californians.
 Miami on the other hand, lived up to its metropolitan image.
 The turquoise beaches along with well-maintained infrastructure promote a touristy feel.

 Tourism is the main industry and so there is no dearth of activities.
 When we reserved our lodging online, the area came across as expensive and the moderate accommodation we settled on was still over $150 per night.
-On hindsight one alternative that would have worked was not to book in advance – the place was teeming with smaller places offering accommodation at affordable rates.
+In hindsight, one alternative that would have worked was not to book in advance – the place was teeming with smaller places offering accommodation at affordable rates.

 Below are some of the “not-to-miss” sites one can experience for free on a visit to Key West: